 Observing daily rituals and following a routine helps to center and calm us as we begin the day.
 It can be as simple as first opening the curtains to let in the morning sun, then feeding the cat, preparing a cup of something delicious, and sitting down in a favorite chair for a contemplative moment before your work begins.

 Modeling a morning rhythm for our children by having one for ourselves is a powerful example.
 Some children wake slowly, while others greet the day with every ounce of exuberance.
 How can you support your child’s inner rhythm and incorporate it into your expectations for the day?

-Circle time is a time-honored tradition in Waldorf-inspired education and is part of Oak Meadow’s curriculum for younger learners.
-Some families begin with an opening verse, read a poem, share a song, do a fingerplay or game, and end with a closing verse.
-Oak Meadow curriculum contains content and ideas for circle time.
+Circle time is a time-honored tradition in Waldorf-inspired education for younger learners.
+Some families begin with an opening verse, read a poem, share a song, do a finger play or game, and end with a closing verse.

 daily & weekly